STEERING TEENS

 Advancing the Future of Teen Driver Safety

-As part of its enduring commitment to safety, NJM has partnered with Children's Hospital of Pennsylvania (CHOP) to improve teen driver safety.
+As part of its enduring commitment to safety, NJM has partnered with Children's Hospital of Philadelphia (CHOP) to improve teen driver safety.
 Recognized as a leading auto insurer and teen driver safety advocate in the Mid-Atlantic region, NJM is supporting CHOP with a grant to implement virtual driving assessment (VDA) for teen drivers at select CHOP Primary Care locations in New Jersey and Pennsylvania.

 Teen Driver Safety Report